mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Ride 1:45-2:00 on road bike.
 Flat to rolling.
 Keep the effort easy.

 ### NOTES
-Total Moving Time: **135 minutes** &nbsp; Distance: **58 km**
+Total Moving Time: **135 minutes**
+Distance: **58 km**

 Posterior from the lumbar to my calves feels worked over (in a good way) but my left glute and hamstring is tender.

 Then I jump on the bike.
 I figured a loop around YYJ gets me the time and route profile needed for today.
 What a **fantastic day**.
 There was a light breeze from the north but the sun was out and I was feeling **really good**!
-I took a bit of time to snap this week's picture of [Patricia Bay](javascript:flkty.select(2);) and I had a tube decided to stop holding air on the way back.
+I took a bit of time at Patricia Bay and along [Willingdon Road](javascript:flkty.select(2);) before heading south.
+I also had a tube decided to stop holding air on the way back that broke up the flow of my ride.

 <!---->